 Replace a remote control with a hardnylon chew bone

 Replace cushions with a tough fabric toy.

-Replace bars of soap and scented candles with flavoured dental chews and edible bones.
+Replace bars of soap and scented candles with edible bones and flavoured dental chews from brands like Greenies.

 He wants the attention